 Irene is a junior at Interlochen Arts Academy.
 She is a composer, a writer and a filmmaker.
 She is originally from Sammamish, Washington.

-You have read this article promising practices with the title What makes a great teacher? - A student says, "This!".
-You can bookmark this page URL http://benncam.blogspot.com/2012/05/what-makes-great-teacher-student-says.html.
+with the title What makes a great teacher? - A student says, "This!".
+You can bookmark this page URL https://benncam.blogspot.com/2012/05/what-makes-great-teacher-student-says.html.
 Thanks!

 No comment for "What makes a great teacher? - A student says, "This!""